ahl27/ahl27.github.io/_posts/2025-04-11-exolabel-full.md

 We can get a measure of how similar sequences are by using tools for pairwise sequence similarity comparisons, like BLAST or DIAMOND.
 This gets us part of the way to a solution, but natural evolutionary processes introduce a lot of noise into the data we analyze.
 This means that truly related genes could appear to have low similarity, and unrelated genes could spuriously appear to be very similar.

-One approach to get around this is to cluster the network formed by these genes when we connected them by their sequence similarity.
+One approach to get around this is to cluster the network formed by these genes when we connect them by their sequence similarity.
 In other words, we build a *sequence similarity network*, which is a graph where each node is a gene sequence, and each edge is the sequence similarity of the genes it connects.
 Clusters from these networks are typically a good estimate to get groups of genes we can analyze with other methods.
 With sufficient data, the true signal becomes distinguishable from background noise.

 The problem we encountered is that we didn't have enough resources to actually find clusters in these networks.
 We get better results with more data, but the size of sequence similarity networks scales quickly as we add more data.
 The average *E. coli* genome has around 4,200 genes.
 If we sequence 1,000 of these genomes, that's 4,200,000 genes.
 We typically use reciprocal best-BLAST hits, so each gene will only have a similarity to one gene per other genome, but even with that, we're looking at around 2.1 billion edges.